haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 1st-­‐‑level evocation
 Casting Time: 1 bonus action Range: Self
 Components: V, S
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 136

 Duration: Concentration, up to 1 minute
 Your prayer empowers you with divine radiance.
 Until the spell ends, your weapon attacks deal an extra 1d4 radiant damage on a hit.